robertop/pelet/README.md

 ---------
 pelet does not yet have a shared library deliverable.
-The source code is surpringly simple that the easiest way to integrate pelet into your project is to copy the include/ and src/ directories into the desired location in your project.
+The source code is surpringly simple that the easiest way to integrate pelet into your project is to copy the include/ and src/ directories into the desired locations in your project.

-Having said that, pelet comes with an working exmaple solution "skeleton" that you can see how you can integrate it into your projects.
-The skelton uses premake as its build system (premake is included in the repository).
+Having said that, pelet comes with a working example solution "skeleton" that shows how you can integrate it into your projects.
+The skeleton uses premake as its build system (premake is included in the repository).
 This enables users to create Makefiles or various IDE solutions (MS Visual Studio, CodeBlocks, CodeLite).
 Before attempting to build, please download the ICU 4.2 source from the [ICU] http://site.icu-project.org/) website and place it in pelet's lib subdirectory.